jonas205/jlibc/README.md

 The included Makefile can be used to build them, but `gcc -o example example.c` should also work.

 ## Tests
-The tests directory contains a number of tests programs.
+The tests directory contains a number of test programs.
-They are build using cmake so that they can be run on any OS.
+They are build using [CMake](https://cmake.org/) so that they can be run on any OS.

 ## Libraries
 See each specific header for documentation, also take a look at the provided examples.

 Library | Short description
 -|-
-`jlog.h` | Logging macros for fancy printing / easy control over log files, log levels.
+`jlog.h` | Logging macros for fancy printing and easy control over log files, log levels.